Best Household Germ Killers

 To make an effective disinfecting solution for colorfast, non-porous surfaces, follow this CDC recipe:

 • Sponging the mixture on surfaces is the simplest way to disinfect them.
-You can also place the mixture in a spray bottle and spritz it liberally on surfaces.
-Ensure there are no metal parts on your bottle's trigger—bleach corrodes metal, which can introduce rust and contaminate your mixture.
+You can also place the mixture in a spray bottle and liberally spritz it onto surfaces.
+Ensure there are no metal parts on your bottle's trigger—bleach can corrode metal, introducing rust and contaminating your mixture.

 Let the bleach mixture rest on the surface for at least 10 minutes before wiping it off with a soft cleaning cloth.
 If you don't give a disinfectant enough time to do its work, you're not disinfecting.
 You're wasting time and product.

-Follow the instructions for application and these best practices for working with bleach:
+Follow the instructions for the application and these best practices for working with bleach:

 • Ensure proper ventilation - simply cracking a window open can help.